4 Tips for Better Remote Depositions | Zoom Deposition Tips for Attorneys

 • Keep a backup option available, such as a mobile hotspot

-A dependable connection helps attorneys, court reporters, legal videographers, and witnesses
+A dependable connection helps attorneys, court reporters, legal videographers, and witnesses stay focused on the testimony instead of the technology.

 2. Test Your Technology Before the Deposition Starts

-One of the most effective ways to improve a remote deposition is to test your technology in
+One of the most effective ways to improve a remote deposition is to test your technology in advance.
+Even minor problems with your microphone, webcam, screen sharing, or conferencing platform can create unnecessary stress once the witness is on the record.

 What to test before a Zoom deposition